-This Coastal Planned Development Permit is based on and limited to compliance with the project description stated in this condition below, Exhibits 3 (Plans), 5 (Soil Engineering Investigation (Heathcote Geotechnical, April 2020)) and 6 (Coastal Hazard & Wave Runup Study (GeoSoils, Inc., May 18, 2020 and amended on June 2020)) of the Planning Director hearing on March 25, 2021, and conditions of approval set forth below.
+This Coastal Planned Development Permit is based on and limited to compliance with the project description stated in this condition below, Exhibits 3 (Plans), 5 (Soil Engineering Investigation), and 6 (Coastal Hazards & Wave Runup Study) of the Planning Director hearing on July 29, 2021, and conditions of approval set forth below.
 Together, these conditions and documents describe the "Project."
 Any deviations from the Project must first be reviewed and approved by the County in order to determine if the Project deviations conform to the Project as approved.
 Project deviations may require Planning Director approval for changes to the permit or further California Environmental Quality Act (CEQA) environmental review, or both.
 Any Project deviation that is implemented without requisite County review and approval(s) may constitute a violation of the conditions of this permit and applicable law.